The best summer cocktail recipes are those that are cool, refreshing, colorful, and strong.

 The specific flavor of each cocktail depends entirely on who’s drinking it.
 Some people, like me, enjoy light, fruity cocktails in the summer.

-Others like them super sweet and totally decadent.
-There are even those who prefer their summer cocktails to be strong, simple, and understated.
+Some like them super sweet and totally decadent.
+Others prefer their summer cocktails strong, simple, and understated.

 The hardest part will be picking which one you want to try first.

 When it’s summertime and hot outside, all you’ll really want is something icy cold that’ll help cool you down.

 This frozen mudslide will do that and so much more.

 The vanilla ice cream, ice cubes, and whipped cream will keep you cool, and the vodka, Kahlua, and Baileys Irish Cream will get you tipsy fairly quickly.

 The chocolate syrup and sprinkles are purely for decadence’s sake, but hey, that’s okay, too!

 Ingredients: vodka, vanilla ice cream, Bailey’s, Kahlua, chocolate syrup, whipped cream & sprinkles

 If you’re looking for a classic, slushy margarita, you probably head to your local Mexican restaurant.
 Most of the time, they do make great ones.

 However, believe it or not, Texas Roadhouse also makes a phenomenal strawberry margarita.